team8/outdoor-blind-navigation/README.md

 1. Create a fork of this repository on github
 2. Clone the fork you made ``git clone https://github.com/GITHUB-ACCOUNT-NAME/blind-navigation.git``
+3. Download models and place them in the appropriate folders <br> [Model Download Link](https://drive.google.com/file/d/1AinPk80U0Euq6phM6UEneZsE8TIypnoy/view?usp=sharing)
-3. Make a new branch with a descriptive name
+4. Make a new branch with a descriptive name
-4. Implement the new feature
+5. Implement the new feature
-5. Write test cases showing the robustness of the feature against multiple test cases and edge cases.
+6. Write test cases showing the robustness of the feature against multiple test cases and edge cases.
-6. Submit a pull request detailing all changes made.
+7. Submit a pull request detailing all changes made.

 ## Image Dataset Link